ben3347/cloud-native-project/README.md

 * Generative AI tools
     * ChatGPT: Code debugging, commenting, and explaining error messages
 * Books
-    * Kubernetes: Up and Running by Brendan Burns, Joe Beda, and Kelsey Hightower
+    * "Kubernetes: Up and Running by Brendan Burns", by Joe Beda, and Kelsey Hightower